 The Watford Youth Sinfonia is an energetic student-led youth orchestra, founded in 2014 by its conductor and artistic director, Daniel Hogan.
 The orchestra has grown from a small chamber orchestra to a wealth of 100 regular members, with the talented musicians coming from local youth orchestras, the junior and senior conservatoires, and venturing from universities all over the country to come and play.
 Ever since, its aim has been to perform works considered incredibly ambitious and brave – pieces which therefore its members may not have had the chance to perform before.
-In previous seasons, these have included Mahler’s 4th and 9th symphonies, and in the future include Shostakovich’s 10th and Stravinsky The Rite of Spring.
-The orchestra also has a commitment to performing less known repertoire, allowing the orchestra and audiences alike to discover unfamiliar composers such as Respighi, Nielsen, Coleridge Taylor and Roussel.
-WYS has already been lucky enough to work with some of the country’s most exciting young soloists, such as Laure Chan and Isata Kanneh-Mason, and is also dedicated to performing a range of new music, including premieres from the country’s most promising young composers.
+In previous seasons, these have included Mahler’s 4th and 9th symphonies, Shostakovich’s 10th and Stravinsky The Rite of Spring.
+The orchestra also has a commitment to performing less known repertoire, allowing the orchestra and audiences alike to discover unfamiliar composers such as Respighi, Nielsen and Roussel.
+WYS has already been lucky enough to work with some of the country’s most exciting young soloists, such as Laure Chan and Isata Kanneh-Mason, and it is also dedicated to performing a range of new music, including premieres from the country’s most promising young composers.
 All these factors combined emphasise WYS’ position as one of the most innovative and exciting youth orchestras around.

 Daniel Hogan: Conductor, Composer and Artistic Director

 Daniel is thrilled to have just accepted an offer to study for a Masters in Conducting at the Royal College of Music, starting in September 2021.
 There, he will be taught by Toby Purser, Peter Stark and Howard Williams.
 He has also studied with Denise Ham and Rebecca Miller, and has received guidance from Ben Gernon, Jonathan Nott and Sir Antonio Pappano.